jordaneburton/projects-portfolio/README.md

 * Clicking the links on the navigation bar leads to a 404 error
 * I did intend to have a wrapping ticker on the footer, but I wasn't able to finish it in time.
 I have made a Github Issue for it to complete it in the future.
 * Clicking the links in the credits does not update the color of their text shadows.
 Not noticable to user, but still irks me!!
+* Moving dots are offset ofset on phone
+* About Me section is non-functional on mobile/phone

 ### Dependencies